ubc-library-rc/intro-development-environment/_instructor_notes/Instructor_notes.md

 ## Preparing to Teach

+- My goal for this workshop was to present them a set of tools for streamlining code development and VS Code as the integrator.
 - Uninstall VS Code and Python, make sure that you uninstall extensions and settings by deleting the whole folder in `%UserFolder%\AppData\Roaming\Code` and deleting extension folder in `%UserFolder%\. vscode`
 - Follow the pattern of "Why someone wants to do a thing?" and then "How to do it?"
 -  If there is enough time, show examples of what extensions do, via screenshots or clickthrough